The beauty and cosmetics industry is one of the few sectors in which South African women dominate.

 Bedderson says despite having qualifications, you never feel you know enough when you first start, which is why it’s important to invest in your skills.

-She advises that one never stop learning.
+She advises that one never stops learning.
 “Invest in knowledge of the products.
 Invest most of your money on whatever you can learn.”

 According to Bedderson self-motivation is what’s behind her success.
 “For ten years I drove around after work, doing people’s hair – I was doing it to supplement my income.
 I rented chairs for ten years and then I bought a salon.
 I’ve [rented a space for my salon] for the past 12 years.”

-Bedderson says she bootstrapped her business with the savings she had, which amounted to R25,000.
+Bedderson says she bootstrapped her business with her savings, which amounted to R 25 000.

 Currently, she has weekly recurring clientele.
 When she has too much on her plate, she asks her staff to take over some of her new clients.

-– Wash basins cost a lot of money.
+- Washbasins cost a lot of money.
 You have to get the plumbing done right, it depends on how much money you can spend.
-I only have two basins, I have two geysers, plumbing can get a little tricky, the plumbers will tell you what they can do.
+I only have two basins, I have two geysers, and plumbing can get a little tricky, the plumbers will tell you what they can do.

 - Cupboards for each of your staff to use to store their products or brushes.